halileohalilei/ZeroWiki/README.md

 If you know of a trustworthy Wikipedia mirror that you think should be listed here, please send me a pull request or open an issue so that I can manage it.
 Conversely, if you think one of the mirrors should not be trusted and/or if you have experienced anything that led you to think your privacy was being violated, please let me know as soon as possible so I can remove that mirror from this list.

+ZeroWiki is and independent project and is not affiliated with any of the available mirrors, including 0wikipedia and wikizero.

 ## Download

 You can currently download ZeroWiki from [Chrome Web Store](https://chrome.google.com/webstore/detail/zerowiki/cklaghejbnabhfdlaelhbjdepkfodkcj) and [Mozilla Add-ons](https://addons.mozilla.org/firefox/addon/zerowiki/).
 Other platforms will be listed here as they become available.